Welcome back to Melissa Making Cents!

 - Revised Pay As You Earn

-Income driven options almost always guarantees negative amortization
+Beware that income-driven repayment almost always guarantees negative amortization

 Negative amortization occurs when the interest accruing on your loans is higher than the payment being made.
 The point of the income driven repayment program is to help keep payments as low as possible.
-For the borrowers that qualify for Public Service Loan Forgiveness, it doesn’t matter.
+For the borrowers that qualify for Public Service Loan Forgiveness program, it doesn’t matter.
 After 10 years of qualifying payments in the program your balance is written off tax free.